ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Setting up a licence key

 <info-box info="">
 	The Export to PDF plugin is a commercial product and a license can be purchased [here](https://ckeditor.com/contact/).
-You can request a <a href="https://orders.ckeditor.com/trial/exportpdf">free trial license key</a> in order to start using it.
+You can also sign up for the [CKEditor Premium Features 30-day Free Trial](https://orders.ckeditor.com/trial/premium-features).

+	If this feature is used without authentication, the resulting document will be watermarked.
 </info-box>

 There is just one thing you have to do to activate plugin - set a `exportPdf_tokenUrl` configuration option: